Sowing and planting

 Pest and disease watch

-Check chrysanthemums regularly for signs of white rust and treat where necessary.
+Check chrysanthemums regularly for signs of white rust - remove affected leaves and destroy badly affected plants.

 Discoloured leaves on herbaceous plants such as Chrysanthemum , Anemone and Penstemon, could b e leaf and bud eelworm.